 - Prepare the soil.
 First, break up and rake the soil.
 Next, build a mound about 12 inches high and between 18 inches and 3 feet in diameter.
 If you're in a dry area, flatten the top of the mound and make a shallow depression to keep water from running off.
 The number of mounds your students create depends on the size of your growing area.
 Mounds should be 3 to 4 feet apart in all directions.

 - Plant corn.
-Some gardeners suggest soaking seeds overnight before planting; other gardeners feel pre-soaking increases the chances that seeds will rot in the soil.
+Some references suggest soaking seeds overnight before planting; other sources feel pre-soaking increases the chances that seeds will rot in the soil.
 If you choose to pre-soak seeds, limit soaking time to 24 hours maximum.
 (Or experiment – try both techniques and see which works better in your conditions.)
 Plant four to seven soaked or unsoaked corn seeds about 6 inches apart in the center of each mound.
 (You'll eventually thin to three or four seedlings.)
-Many Native people honor the tradition of giving thanks to the "Four Directions" by orienting the corn seeds to the north, south, east, and west.
-By doing the same, students can learn to use compasses and observe the sun's movements.

 - Plant beans and squash.
 After a week or two, when the corn is at least 4 inches high, plant six pole bean seeds in a circle about 6 inches away from the corn.
 (You'll eventually thin to three or four bean seedlings.)
 At about the same time, plant four squash or pumpkin seeds next to the mound, about a foot away from the beans, eventually thinning to one.
 If you are planting a large area, you can also sow the squash in separate mounds (1 foot in diameter) between every few corn and bean mounds.

 - Consider other additions.
-Consider planting other traditional crops, such as sunflowers or Jerusalem artichokes (a tuberous perennial sunflower), around at the edge of the three sisters garden.
+Consider planting other traditional crops, such as sunflowers or sunchokes (a tuberous perennial sunflower), around the edge of the Three Sisters garden.
 Put them on the north side so they won't shade your other plants.
 Potatoes, sweet potatoes, and other native crops can be planted in nearby plots.
-(Some of the many other indigenous plants used by native North, South, and Central Americans include melon, tobacco, chili pepper, cotton, blueberry, wild rice, and hazelnuts.)
-Let your students' creative juices flow as they create a unique scarecrow; a number of Native culture's gardens incorporate these familiar figures.
+(Check out New Hampshire Farm to School's Indigenous Harvest Calendar for additional crop ideas for nearby plots.)

 - Enjoy your harvest.
 Harvest plants when they reach maturity.
 If possible, plan a harvest festival to celebrate a successful growing season.